 Shelagh met Michelle at the Royal Ottawa Golf Club in the 1980s, back when a teenaged Michelle had yet to snap her first photo, and dreamed of becoming a pro golfer.
 Michelle played competitively within the city, as well as in “a couple provincial championships,” and had her sights set on landing a golf scholarship to an American college.
 But one fateful autumn weekend, when Michelle was 18, her father handed her his camera to take on a weekend trip to Lake Placid; when she came home, golf was no longer on her radar as a profession.

-“(In Lake Placid), I took a picture, I shot the water through the trees, and I was just completely and utterly hooked,” says Michelle.
-“I just said: ‘That’s it; I’m going to be a photographer.’”
+“(In Lake Placid), I took a picture, I shot the water through the trees, and I was just completely and utterly hooked,” she says.
+“I just said, ‘That’s it; I’m going to be a photographer.’”

-Gunther need not have worried; not long after graduating from Algonquin’s photography diploma program in 1989, Michelle launched Valberg Imaging, which has gone on to become “Ottawa’s premier photographic art studio and gallery.”
+Gunther need not have worried; not long after graduating from Algonquin’s photography diploma program in 1989, she launched Valberg Imaging, which has gone on to become “Ottawa’s premier photographic art studio and gallery.”

 And to think it all came about because of a last-minute camera loan before a trip to the Adirondacks.

 As Michelle writes on her website, her first love was nature.
 “I remember vividly the deep desire I had as a teenager when I first started to photograph—I wanted to capture the beauty of every flower, bird and rock I observed.”

 She elaborates on that sentiment today: